-This mode is intended for the fastest throughput rate performance because the user does not have to allow for power-up times associated with the AD7934-6.
+This mode is intended for the fastest throughput rate performance because the user does not have to worry about any power-up times associated with the AD7938/AD7939.
 It remains fully powered up at all times.
 At power-on reset, this mode is the default setting in the control register.

-Autoshutdown Mode (PM1 = 0; PM0 = 1)
+Autoshutdown (PM1 = 0; PM0 = 1)

-In this mode of operation, the AD7934-6 automatically enters full shutdown at the end of each conversion, shown at Point A in Figure 34 and Figure 38.
+In this mode of operation, the AD7938/AD7939 automatically enter full shutdown at the end of each conversion, which is shown at Point A in Figure 36 and Figure 40.
 In shutdown mode, all internal circuitry on the device is powered down.
-The part retains information in the control register during shutdown.
-The trackand-hold also goes into hold at this point, and remains in hold as long as the device is in shutdown.
-The AD7934-6 remains in shutdown mode until the next rising edge of CONVST (see Point B in Figure 34 and Figure 38).
-To keep the device in shutdown for as long as possible, CONVST should idle low between conversions as shown in Figure 38.
+The parts retain information in the control register during shutdown.
+The track-and-hold also goes into hold at this point and remains in hold as long as the device is in shutdown.
+The AD7938/AD7939 remains in shutdown mode until the next rising edge of CONVST (see Point B in Figure 36 or Figure 40).
+In order to keep the device in shutdown for as long as possible, CONVST should idle low between conversions, as shown in Figure 40.
 On this rising edge, the part begins to power-up and the track-and-hold returns to track mode.
 The power-up time required is 10 ms minimum regardless of whether the user is operating with the internal or external reference.
 The user should ensure that the power-up time has elapsed before initiating a conversion.

-Autostandby Mode (PM1 = 1; PM0 = 0)
+Autostandby (PM1 = 1; PM0 = 0)

-In this mode, the AD7934-6 automatically enters standby mode at the end of each conversion, shown as Point A in Figure 34.
-When this mode is entered, all circuitry on the AD7934-6 is powered down except for the reference and reference buffer.
-The track-and-hold also goes into hold at this point and remains in hold as long as the device is in standby.
-The part remains in standby until the next rising edge of \overline{CONVST} powers up the device.
+In this mode of operation, the AD7938/AD7939 automatically enter standby mode at the end of each conversion, which is shown as Point A in Figure 36.
+When this mode is entered, all circuitry on the AD7938/AD7939 is powered down except for the reference and reference buffer.
+The track-and-hold goes into hold at this point also and remains in hold as long as the device is in standby.
+The parts remain in standby until the next rising edge of CONVST powers up the device.
 The power-up time required depends on whether the internal or external reference is used.
-With an external reference, the power-up time required is a minimum of 600 ns.
-When using the internal reference, the power-up time required is a minimum of 7 μ s.
-The user should ensure this power-up time has elapsed before initiating another conversion as shown in Figure 38.
-This rising edge of \overline{CONVST} also places the track-and-hold back into track mode.
+With an external reference, the power-up time required is a minimum of 600 ns, while when using the internal reference, the power-up time required is a minimum of 7 μs.
+The user should ensure this power-up time has elapsed before initiating another conversion as shown in Figure 40.
+This rising edge of CONVST also places the track-and-hold back into track mode.